Rent or Buy Skis and Snowboards? Daily Rental vs Season Rental vs Buying

 What This Looks Like by Region

-- Washington: Wetter snow can be hard on bases, so waxing and tuning matter if you ski often.
+- Washington: Wetter Cascade snow can be hard on bases, so waxing and tuning matter if you ski often.
 Sturtevant's Ski Mart in Bellevue and Tacoma offer season rentals, daily rentals, tuning, and full retail for families skiing Crystal Mountain, Stevens Pass, Snoqualmie, and The Summit.

 Don't Skip the Tune

-Tuning is the quiet factor that makes your gear feel great and keeps frustration out of your day.
+Tuning is the quiet factor that makes gear feel great and keeps frustration out of your day.

 - If you own gear, regular tuning protects performance and extends its lifespan

 During your fitting, take a quick look at your skis or board.
 If the bases look dry or the edges feel dull, let the team know.
-We can swap you into a different setup or spruce up your gear so it's ready for the conditions.
+We can swap you into a different setup or freshen up your gear so it's ready for the conditions.

+Before upgrading or changing your setup, make sure your gear is working the way it should.
 For a deeper look at timing, warning signs, and how service affects performance, read our guide, Mid-Winter Gear Check: Keep Your Ski & Snowboard Equipment Peak-Season Ready.

 When you're ready, our teams can help restore glide, edge hold, and control.